awsdocs/aws-secrets-manager-docs/doc_source/rotating-secrets-customize-rds-lambda.md

 ------
 #### [ Using the AWS CLI or AWS SDK operations ]

-1. Determine the name of the Lambda rotation function for your secret by running the following command and examining the part of the `RotationLambdaARN` that follows `:function:`
+1. Determine the name of the Lambda rotation function for your secret\.
+To do this, run the following command and examine the part of the `RotationLambdaARN` that follows `:function:`\.

    ```
    $ describe-secret --secret-id MySecret